Firebrand tours to the Galaxy

 The jump point was reached, hyperdrive selected and they entered the grey mist as the gap between Grnatz and Droma was covered, as it was a relatively short jump the duration was only hours instead of days that the jump from Elysium to Grnatz had been.

-The ship emerged from hyper into the Droma system and the plotting commenced to bring them into orbit above the planet was commenced.
+The ship emerged from hyper into the Droma system and commenced the plotting to bring them into orbit above the planet.
 At this time Sartz took the con and delivered them into orbit on an equatorial plane to view their best landing point.
 “This ship will work fine as a boat, so if we slide into that bay over there we should be able to commence our task of recruitment,” Sartz suggested pointing at the screen which had zoomed into the desired position.

 The ship was gently guided to a standstill hovering over the bay while they looked for a suitable area.
 In the bay were several round barges which were the usual configuration of Droman Seagoing ships.